AndiKod/sherpa/readme.md

 #### System specific defaults

-The script check if he is called from Windows WSL and identify anyting else as Linux but it could be MacOS version of Bash calling.
+sh:erpa check if he is called from Windows WSL and identify anyting else as Linux but it could be MacOS.

-`s config` or `s config nano` will open ~/sherpa/bin/s in Vim or Nano, ready to customise paths to forders or programs.

 - To find a program in Linux, type `which program` and you'll get something like `/usr/bin/program`.
 You can use that in the config.

-- For Windows, right click on the program's icon in the launcher > more > show in folder ...then on the shortcut r-click > settings and you'll find the path to the .exe binary.
-Use that in the WSL part of the config.
+- For Windows, right click on the program's icon in the launcher > more > show in folder ...then on the shortcut r-click > settings and you'll find the path to the .exe

 ## sh:erpa Modules

-Embracing the Unix phylosophy, sh:erpa use plain files, does one simple taks at the time ...and is extensible.
-Below are the first modules to play around with and compose your own workflow.
-As much as possible, the FreeSoftware is prefered.
+Embracing the Unix phylosophy, sh:erpa use plain text files, does one simple taks at the time ...and is extensible.
+Below are the first modules to play around with and compose your own experience.
+Obviously, the FreeSoftware is prefered, but bring in whatever you like.

 The quick list of available commands is in /docs/commands.
 Use the `?` s-command to read them in the terminal.

-### Projects
+### Routes

-- Create porject profiles (sets of default paths)
+- Create new named route (sets of default paths)
+- Edit the content or Rename/Remove the file
-- Set the default one in the config
+- Take the route, set it as your active one
-- Load project from the terminal to switch workspace

 ### Todos